 In May 2021, we entered into a license, development and commercialization agreement with Nanobiotix (the "Nanobiotix Agreement"), under which we obtained an exclusive license under certain patents and know-how of Nanobiotix with certain rights to sublicense, to develop and commercialize Nanobiotix's proprietary product NBTXR3 in the territory of Mainland China, Macau, Hong Kong, Thailand, Taiwan, South Korea and Singapore, in the licensed field of use of a product activated by radiotherapy in oncology.
-Under the Nanobiotix Agreement, both parties agree not to develop, manufacture or commercialize competing products in the licensed territory, subject to customary exceptions.
+Under the Nanobiotix Agreement, both parties agreed not to develop, manufacture or commercialize competing products in the licensed territory, subject to customary exceptions.

 We are obligated to use commercially reasonable efforts to develop, in accordance with a development and regulatory plan, and commercialize the licensed products in the field and in the licensed territory.
-We will participate in a global phase III registrational study in head and neck cancer for the licensed product and four additional registrational studies across indications and therapeutic combinations.
+We will participate in a global Phase 3 registrational study in H&N cancer for the licensed product and four additional registrational studies across indications and therapeutic combinations.
 We are obligated to use commercially reasonable efforts to enroll a certain percentage of study patients in the territory in such studies.

 We agreed to purchase all licensed products for development and commercialization purposes from Nanobiotix.
-The parties agree to execute, within a certain number of days following the execution of the Nanobiotix Agreement, a separate supply agreement for supply of licensed products in the licensed territory.
-Under certain specified circumstances, we may request the appointment of a third party contractor for manufacturing licensed products for use in development and commercialization purposes in the territory.
+The parties agreed to execute, within a certain period following the execution of the Nanobiotix Agreement, a separate supply agreement for supply of licensed products in the licensed territory.
+Under certain specified circumstances, we may request the appointment of a third-party contractor to be mutually agreeable to both LianBio and Nanobiotix for manufacturing licensed products for use in development and commercialization purposes in the territory.

 Under the terms of the Nanobiotix Agreement, we paid to Nanobiotix an upfront payment of \$20.0 million.
-If we achieve specified development and sales milestones events, we may be required to make further milestone payments up to \$65.0 million in development milestones and \$155.0 million in commercial milestones to Nanobiotix.
+If we achieve specified development and sales milestones events, we may be required to make further milestone payments up to \$65.0 million in development milestones and up to \$155.0 million in commercial milestones to Nanobiotix.
 In addition, if we successfully develop and commercialize the licensed products, we will pay Nanobiotix tiered royalties of 10-13% of net sales of the licensed products until the latest of the last-to-expire valid claim of a Nanobiotix patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or a the tenth anniversary of the first commercial sale of the licensed product, in each case on a licensed product-by-licensed product and country-by-country basis.
-As of the date of this prospectus, the last-to-expire patent under the agreement is an European application and will be extended to each of the licensed territories according to Nanobiotix.
-The European application will have a twenty-year statutory expiration date in 2041 in each of the licensed territories, provided such European application would be extended to each licensed territory and be allowed therein.
+As of the date of this Annual Report on Form 10-K, the last-to-expire patent under the agreement will be from a PCT application filed in 2021.
+The PCT application will have a twenty-year statutory expiration date in 2041 in each of the licensed territories, provided such PCT application would be extended or filed to each licensed territory through national phase and be allowed therein.
 The expected termination of the royalty obligations will depend on factors such as the filing of additional patents covering the licensed product during the term of the applicable agreement, the availability and application of patent term extensions and/or expiration of regulatory exclusivity for the licensed product in the licensed territory.
-The term of this license agreement will depend on the patent coverage we and our partners may obtain, as well as any available regulatory exclusivity, in each region within the licensed territory.
+Therefore the term of the Nanobiotix License will depend on the patent coverage we and our partners may obtain, as well as any available regulatory exclusivity, in each region within the licensed territory.